 There seems to be an inherent emotional bias against gold by many in the financial media and among money managers, especially after gold corrects.
-Billions of dollars lost in gold makes for sensational headlines, yet two darling technology stocks have also taken it on the chin.
+Billions of dollars lost in gold make for sensational headlines, yet two darling technology stocks have also taken it on the chin.
 I find it interesting that the naysayers aren’t talking about the fact that Facebook and Apple have caused more destruction in market capitalization over the past year than the biggest gold ETF.
 The chart below puts the magnitude of decline in context.

 Why is it that gold still struggles for acceptance as a permanent asset class?
-I, too, enjoy catching up with Facebook friends on my iPad, but I have more faith that millions of people in Asia and the Middle East will continue to adore the precious metal long after the novelty of Facebook and iPads wear off.
+I, too, enjoy catching up with Facebook friends on my iPad, but I have more faith that millions of people in Asia and the Middle East will continue to adore the precious metal long after the novelty of Facebook and iPads wears off.

 In many parts of the world, this deep cultural affinity for gold is expressed through the giving of gold coins and jewelry for momentous occasions.
 Gold will soon be entering its historical period of seasonal strength with Ramadan beginning in July, followed by the Indian Festival of Lights, wedding season and Christmas.
 We have often published on the impact of this powerful seasonal pattern.

 In addition to spooking the gold market, the likelihood of the Fed ending its easing also had investors fleeing fixed income investments.
 Rising interest rates and falling prices led to June bond fund outflows shattering the previous record set in October 2008.
 Yet downward revisions of economic data suggested that while the economy may be steadily improving, there aren’t yet signs of spectacular growth.
-In response, bond yields retreated by the end of the week.
+In response, bond yields retreated by the end of last week.
 We see the exodus as an entry point for investors who may have been nervous about getting into the bond market.